Rules and Guidelines for The Quest: Round 1

 Before diving into your strategy for all items listed below, we also encourage you to read through the proposed incentive structure for the Oasis Network.

 Most Blocks Signed: This reward will be given to the top 5 operators based on blocks signed.
 This will be announced at the end of the competition.
+For those joining late, we'll also offer a reward for most blocks signed from nodes joining after January 23.

 Best Attacks: Best attacks is a qualitative reward but certainly one we will judge impartially.
 The goal of this reward is really to see if you can hack the system, steal someone’s tokens, cause a sybil attack, etc. Specific criteria we’ll consider when making our choice include: